 What Is Oil Energy?

-Oil is most commonly used for energy in petroleum based fuels (like gasoline and diesel) for vehicles, and also for generating electricity.
+Oil is most commonly used for energy in petroleum based fuels like gasoline for the propulsion of vehicles (like cars, trucks, planes, etc)

-Direct combustion is the most common way oil is used for energy.
+Combustion of these fuels and energy sources might be the way oil is used for energy.

 Can Be An Affordable Source Of Energy